 Buffalo Juvenile Crime Lawyers

-Experienced Criminal Defense Attorneys Protecting Juveniles in Western New York
+Experienced Criminal Defense Attorneys Protecting Juveniles in New York

 As a parent, one of the worst moments of your life is receiving a call notifying you that your child has been arrested for a crime.
 Maybe there have been previous bouts of trouble, or perhaps the behavior in question has caught you off guard, but whatever the situation, if your child has been arrested, you need our skilled Buffalo juvenile crime lawyers.

-At Friedman & Ranzenhofer, our Buffalo juvenile crime lawyers have decades of experience in the practice of law, including years spent building cases against alleged juvenile/minor offenders as prosecutors.
+At Friedman & Ranzenhofer, our Buffalo juvenile crime lawyers have decades of experience in the practice of law.
 We know the ins and outs of family court, and we have special insight into the types of issues that judges look at as they develop an understanding of your child’s particular case – and how it should be dealt with.

 Buffalo Juvenile Crime Lawyers Providing Strong Defense In All Courts